dividebysandwich/rusty-pipes/readme.md

 > [!NOTE]
 > Hauptwerk support is experimental and known to still have pitch issues with some sample sets
 > Some Hauptwerk organs are mixed completely dry on purpose and may require the use of the convolutional reverb setting to be used.

+### Audio device

+Select the audio output device.
+Note that if your device has more than 2 channels (professional multichannel audio interfaces, etc) then only the first 2 channels will be used for the left and right channel respectively.

 ### MIDI file